smartcameras/SelfCrossAttn/README.md

 To download the pre-processed IEMOCAP dataset, use the link given in https://github.com/david-yoon/attentive-modality-hopping-for-SER
 Once you have it downloaded, replace the 'data_path' in 'multi_run.sh' with your folder path.

+Note: The processed dataset repo from Dr. David Yoon contains, for each fold, '_nlp_trans.npy' and 'W_embedding.npy'.
+The former contains word tokens and the latter contains feature vectors for each token.
+Use the script pre_process_text_data.py to create the final '_text.npy' using both.

 # Code
 Use the bash file 'multi_run.sh' to run the 5 fold cross validation with 10 runs on each fold.
 Remember to do 'chmod +x ./multi_run.sh' before executing the bash file.